ChenLiu-1996/CitationMap/README.md

 **Disclaimer:** It is reasonable for this tool to make some minor mistakes: missing a few citing authors, dropping a couple of pins in wrong locations, etc. If you care a lot about ensuring all citing authors' affiliations are included and accurately marked, you could try manually annotating on [Google My Maps](https://www.google.com/maps/d/) instead.
 This tool is meant to help people who cannot tolerate this painful process, especailly when they have a decent number of citations.

 **NOTE:** **Now you can trade off between affiliation precision and recall** by leveraging the `affiliation_conservative` option.
 If set to True, we will use the Google Scholar verified official organization name from the citing authors.
 This is a very conservative approach, since (1) the author needs to self-report it in the affiliation panel, (2) the author needs to verify with the matching email address, and (3) the organization needs to be recorded by Google Scholar.
 For example, Meta (the company) is not in the list.
+Many thanks to [Zhijian Liu](https://github.com/zhijian-liu) for the [helpful discussion](https://github.com/ChenLiu-1996/CitationMap/issues/8).

 <img src = "assets/citation_world_map.png" width=800>